Egbert Benson

-Egbert Benson (June 21, 1746 – August 24, 1833) was an American lawyer, jurist, and politician, who represented New York State in the Continental Congress, Annapolis Convention, and United States House of Representatives.
+Egbert Benson (June 21, 1746 – August 24, 1833) was an American lawyer, jurist, politician and Founding Father who represented New York State in the Continental Congress, Annapolis Convention, and United States House of Representatives.
 He served as a member of the New York constitutional convention in 1788 which ratified the United States Constitution.
 He also served as the first attorney general of New York, chief justice of the New York Supreme Court, and as the chief United States circuit judge of the United States circuit court for the second circuit.

 Education and career

 Benson's ancestor, Dirck Benson, who settled in New Amsterdam in 1649, was the founder of the Benson family in America.
 Egbert Benson was born in New York City in the Province of New York, the son of Robert Benson (1715–1762) and Catherine (Van Borsum) Benson (1718–1794).
 The Benson family was one of the earliest Dutch families to have settled in Manhattan.
 In a letter written to Arthur D. Benson, Egbert Benson lived at the corner of Puntine and Fulton streets in the home of William Puntine.
 His home was one of the centers of cultural life in New York City.
-Benson lived with his maternal grandmother, a widow who lived on Borad Street, at the corner of Beaver, during the early part of his life.
+Benson lived with his maternal grandmother, a widow who lived on Broad Street, at the corner of Beaver, during the early part of his life.

 Benson was taught in Dutch, and he learned his catechism in that language.
 Upon reaching a suitable age, Benson attended the Collegiate School, a school of repute, and prepared himself for college.
 During this time, he was guided and assisted by Reverend Doctor Barclay, rector of Trinity Church.
 He was privately educated, then attended King's College (now Columbia University), graduating in 1765.
 He read law, was admitted to the bar and moved to Red Hook in Dutchess County, New York.
 He practiced law both there and in New York City.
 Benson was also honored by Harvard University and Dartmouth College.

 A relative of Benson's was Benjamin Benson, a Revolutionary War soldier and member of the committee of correspondence.
 He signed one of the Articles of Association, or "Association Test", which was preliminary to the Declaration of Independence, at Haverstraw, New York, in May 1775.
 Egbert Benson was the brother of Lieutenant Colonel Robert Benson and Captain Henry Benson, who commanded an armed vessel in the Revolution.

 Benson owned slaves; in the 1790 census, he was recorded as having one slave, and in the 1800 census, two slaves.
 Despite his personal ownership of slaves, he was involved in the anti-slavery New York Manumission Society.